simonh1000/file-reader/README.md

 The module also provides helper Elm decoders for `change` events on `<Input type="file">` and `drop` events, together with a set of examples.

+**New for Elm 0.18:** An additional native code function has been added to enable multipart form uploads of binary data - see

 ## Installation

 ### [elm-github-install](https://github.com/gdotdesign/elm-github-install)